isomerpages/govtech-stp/index.md

 sections:
     - hero:
         title: <h2>Singapore has implemented international Safe Travel Lanes to facilitate travel in and out of Singapore, while safeguarding public health amidst the COVID-19 pandemic.</h2>
-        subtitle:  <h4>Click the buttons below for the latest information on Safe Travel arrangements for arrival, transit or departure.</h4>
+        subtitle: Click the buttons below for the latest information on Safe Travel arrangements for arrival, transit or departure.
         background: /images/hero-banner-stp.svg
         url:
         button: